You’ve seen the ads. You’ve watched the vids telling you how to make 6 figures a month with your social media following.

 2. Selling services

-If community gives you recurring revenue and paid membership at scale, social media monetization through selling services lets you create high-ticket products for a few people.
+If community gives you recurring revenue and paid membership at scale, social media monetization through selling services lets you create income from a few people.

 This can be a GREAT way to monetize your social media following.